 Moreover, many babies face other changes around this age, too.
 Some babies start rolling over, which means they can no longer sleep in a swaddle.
 This can make staying asleep more difficult, particularly if a baby wakes while rolling over in their sleep.

 They may outgrow a bedside bassinet, which could mean a transition to a crib–and possibly a transition out of the caregivers’ room.

 Also, may babies no longer need an overnight feed, which could result in several hours of broken sleep for the baby and the caregivers.

 It can take time to adapt to these significant changes.
 Caregivers may need to change their bedtime routines and steadily adjust to a shift in the baby’s sleeping schedule and habits.

 Baby sleep problems can leave caregivers exhausted, especially when babies frequently wake during the night.
-Over time, this can increase the risk of depression and make it difficult to feel attentive and engaged during the day.

 These tips may help:

 - If there are multiple caregivers, take turns getting up with the baby.

 - If the baby is nursing and there are two caregivers, the other can get up with the baby in the morning so that the one who was up nursing at night gets to sleep in.

 - Ask for help from loved ones to manage daytime tasks so that fatigue has less of an effect on daily life.